Lumen Review – plus Keto insights on their Garmin CIQ Metabolism Reporting Tool

 - Lumen only works for readings taken at rest, NOT on the go.

 - The results are not claimed as medical-grade yet they are broadly actionable

 - For some athletes, Lumen could link to 3rd party workout plans to automate & fine-tune carb recommendations.
 Currently, this info must be in your weekly schedule on Lumen

-- The diet side of the app is invasive to the sport experience but content-rich for dieters.
+- The diet side of the app is invasive to the sport experience but both useful & content-rich for dieters.

 Onboarding & Using Lumen

 Personalising the app to you and your lifestyle takes a little while especially if you also want to link to your Garmin (optional).
 The latter is more complex than it needs to be but both are one-off tasks.

 The Lumen inhaler comes with a hygiene cap, and USB-C charging stand, plus an onboard rechargeable battery that covers over 50 readings and which should easily last you a week.

 The app setup is not as straightforward as it could be and you enter personal details, link to Apple Health/Google Fit, pair to the inhaler, setup up a typical workout schedule and sleeping schedule and so on.
 Finally, you need to indicate your dietary and fitness goals.
 Lumen needs all of that info to precisely personalise your experience.
 As I intend to use the Garmin CIQ link it would be nice if Lumen could pull that info from Garmin Connect ie sleep patterns/events, personal metrics and workout times – so it’s a little annoying to have to duplicate this.